ncruces/appengine-hosting/README.md

 ### Future work

-Functionality equivalent to [Firebase Hosting](https://firebase.google.com/docs/hosting/url-redirects-rewrites) is planned.
+Functionality equivalent to [Firebase Hosting](https://firebase.google.com/docs/hosting/url-redirects-rewrites) is a work in progress.
+In particular, [Capture Redirects](https://firebase.google.com/docs/hosting/full-config#redirects) are not implemented.